The aim of water polo

 For the men’s version of water polo, the pool is 30m long x 20m wide.
 Women play in a smaller pool which has dimensions of 25m x 17m.

 There are important lines on the pool deck which mark out specific areas in which the rules of play are special.
 The most important are:

 - 2m lines – These are 2m out from the goalposts on both sides of the pool.
 Only players with possession of the ball are allowed within the 2m area – otherwise possession of the ball is lost.

 - 5m lines – The locations from which penalty shots are taken on the goal.
 A penalty shot is given to a player who is fouled within the 5m line while he/she is in an active attempt to score.

 - Squads are made up of 13 players, with a maximum of seven allowed in the pool at any one time.

 - The goalkeepers are the only players who are allowed to touch the bottom of the pool.
-Goalies are not allowed in the other half of the pool.
+Keepers are not allowed in the other half of the pool.

 - In front of the goalkeeper are two banks of three players: three guards in defence, two wingers, and a centre forward in attack.

 - One team wears approved coloured caps with white numbers from two to 13, and the other team wears white caps with blue numbers.
 Each goalkeeper wears a red cap with a number one on it.

 - Water polo games consist of four eight-minute periods.

 - A game begins with the ball in the centre of the pool, and both teams sprint for it from their own goal lines.